- About Us

 This research-based training helps individuals gain the knowledge, skills and attitude to increase their own cultural competence in order to build more inclusive work environments and communities.
 Developed by Washington State University Extension, Navigating Difference: Cultural Competency Training has successfully trained Extension professionals, librarians, educators, health and social service providers, public servants, law enforcement and public safety professionals in many states.
 The goals for the training are to assist participants to:

-This is an interactive three-hour workshop in which participants explore personal and cultural values, biases, prejudices and views.
+This is an interactive half-day workshop in which participants explore personal and cultural values, biases, prejudices and views.
 Through conversation and activities, participants learn how culture shapes us, how cultures are different and similar and how we can recognize our own culture(s), including our organization’s culture.

 This three-day (18-hour) experiential cultural competence training builds on foundations from social justice, intercultural communication and organizational development.
 The training intertwines research-based theories and frameworks with activities and discussion from participants’ own experiences.
 Each successive module builds on the previous one, deepening the participant’s learning.
 The five modules are: